kentdata/iOS-17-Jailbreak/README.md

-# iOS 17 - iOS 17.3 Jailbreak Solutions
+# iOS 17 - iOS 17.3.1 Jailbreak Solutions
 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/palerain-with-ios-17.png)
-We have listed all the iOS 17</a> - iOS 17.2 & iOS 17.3 jailbreak solutions with installation guides and download links.
-So you can use the following listed jailbreak iOS 17 to iOS 17.2 & iOS 17.3 jailbreak methods with confidence.
+We have listed all the iOS 17</a> - iOS 17.2,iOS 17.3 & 17.3.1 jailbreak solutions with installation guides and download links.
+So you can use the following listed jailbreak methods with 100% confidence.

 We have given trusted jailbreak solutions one by one for upto iOS 17 & Recently released iOS 17.3 Public.